 hmmm, more fun!

-Climbing Aconcagua sounds like something I may very well add to my list, and after much talking and approval from the wife, should be something I’d consider for 2010 or 2011.
+Climbing Aconcagua sounds like something I may very well add to my things to do before I die list, and after much talking and approval from the wife, should be something I’d consider for 2010 or 2011.